Duarte10/GradesManagement/README.md

 # Setup

-Install Node, MongoDB, Angular CLI.
+* Install Node, MongoDB and Angular CLI.

-Generate the public.key and private.key files inside the server folder using [Online RSA Key Generator](https://travistidwell.com/jsencrypt/demo/) or another RSA Key generator tool.
+* Generate the public.key and private.key files inside the server folder using [Online RSA Key Generator](https://travistidwell.com/jsencrypt/demo/) or another RSA Key generator tool.

-Install server and client dependencies using `npm i`.
+* Install server and client dependencies using `npm i`.

-Run `npm run start` inside the server folder.
+* Run `npm run start` inside the server folder.

-Run `ng serve -o` inside the client folder.
+* Run `ng serve -o` inside the client folder.

 For more instructions on how to setup the MongoDB please refer to this [repository](https://github.com/bobmacneal/node-api-jwt).